2200272/CS220AU-DP-2022/README.md

 ## Portfolio items
 The portfolio contains:

-1. **website**: The tools and methods used in the production of the video are listed below:
+1. **Website**: The tools and methods used in the production of the video are listed below:

 - Iphone 13 "Cinematic" feature for filming the interviews
 - Adobe Premier Pro and iMovie for video editing